Durwood Keeton

-Durwood Lee Keeton (born August 14, 1952) is a former American football defensive back who played one season with the New England Patriots of the National Football League.
-He was drafted by the St. Louis Cardinals in the fourth round of the 1974 NFL Draft.
-He first enrolled at Navarro College before transferring to the University of Oklahoma.
+Durwood Lee Keeton (born August 14, 1952) is an American former professional football defensive back who played one season with the New England Patriots of the National Football League (NFL).
+He was selected by the St. Louis Cardinals in the fourth round of the 1974 NFL draft.
+He played college football at Navarro College and the University of Oklahoma.
+He was also a member of the Southern California Sun and Tampa Bay Buccaneers.

+Early life

 Keeton attended Bonham High School in Bonham, Texas.
-He was also a member of the Southern California Sun and Tampa Bay Buccaneers.

 College career

-Navarro College

-Keeton played for the Navarro Bulldogs from 1970 to 1971.
+Keeton played for the Navarro Bulldogs of Navarro College from 1970 to 1971.

-University of Oklahoma

-Keeton transferred to play for the Oklahoma Sooners from 1972 to 1973.
+Keeton transferred to play for the Oklahoma Sooners of the University of Oklahoma from 1972 to 1973.
 He earned All-Big Eight honors while also playing in the Blue–Gray and Senior Bowl games.

 Professional career

 Keeton was selected by the St. Louis Cardinals with the 85th pick in the 1974 NFL draft.

-Southern California Sun

 Keeton played for the Southern California Sun of the World Football League in 1974, returning one interception for a touchdown.